oniyukai/Password-Generator/README.md

 ### v2.2_23.08.05.py

 This version is a command-line password generator with basic features.
 It allows you to generate passwords based on your preferences for numbers, lowercase letters, uppercase letters, and special characters.
+Chinese interface is supported by this version.

 ### GUI v3.1_23.08.06.py

 An enhanced version featuring a graphical user interface (GUI).
 Easily customize password settings and generate secure passwords with just a few clicks.
+Chinese interface is supported by this version.

 ### v4.0_23.08.05.py